-In this subsection, we show that the large differences in refinancing probabilities between different credit score groups can be explained by their differential sensitivities to mortgage rates.
-To establish that the lower credit score borrowers are less likely or less able to refinance when rates decline, we employ linear probability models and estimate them at a monthly frequency.
-We start with the ordinary least squares (OLS) regressions and show that the significant correlation between refinancing and interaction of rate gap with credit score is robust to (i) inclusion of additional interaction terms, (ii) aggregation to quarterly frequency, and (iii) geographical aggregation.
-We then employ instrumental variable (IV) regression because some unobserved variables (such as the state of the economy, borrower's financial literacy, etc.) may affect rate gaps, credit score sensitivities to rate gaps, and refinancing.
-We instrument rate gaps with high-frequency monetary policy shocks.
-High-frequency identification yields the unexpected part of the monetary policy shock because it controls for the market expectations by taking into account rate changes only within a small window where $1\{\text{Refi}{it}\}$ is a dummy variable equal to one if the loan was refinanced; $gap{it} = r{it}^ - \hat{r}{it}$ is a rate gap of household i in month t; CS_i is a credit score of household i; $CS_i \times gap{it}$ is the interaction between credit score and rate gap of household i in month t; X{it} denotes a vector of controls.
+To establish that the credit score is the most important source of refinancing heterogeneity, we employ linear probability models and estimate them at a monthly frequency.
+Our regressions take the following form: for the loan i at month t, we estimate where 1{Refi{it}} is a dummy variable equal to one if the loan was refinanced; gap{it} is a rate gap of household i in month t; CS_i is a credit score of household i; $CS_i \times gap{it}$ is the interaction between credit score and rate gap of household i in month t; X{it} denotes a vector of controls.
 In some specifications we include geographic fixed effects and origination year-month fixed effects.
 The standard errors are double clustered on 3-digit ZIP-code and month level.
 All variables except interest rate gap are normalised around corresponding sample means.
 All coefficients were multiplied by 100 to arrive to percentage changes.